Emerging Artist Program

 - The Profession

-All Emerging Artists will receive extensive workshop training related to their craft including weekly voice training with Executive Director and Voice Teacher, Deanna Maio.
+All Emerging Artists will receive extensive workshop training related to their craft including weekly voice training with Executive Director and Voice Teacher, Deanna Maio and other teaching artists.

 You’ll receive training in: